chef/chef-web-docs/chef_master/source/chef_license.rst

 =====================================================
 .. tag chef_license_eula

 The commercial distributions of our products---such as Chef Infra Client, Chef Habitat, or Chef InSpec--- are goverened by either the `Chef End User License Agreement (Chef EULA) <https://www.chef.io/end-user-license-agreement/>`__ or your commercial agreement with Chef Software, Inc. as a customer.
 You are required to accept these terms when using the distributions for the first time.
-For additional information on how to accept the license, see the `Chef embedded license </chef_license_embedded.html>`__ documentation.
+For additional information on how to accept the license, see `Accepting the Chef License </chef_license_accept.html>`__ documentation.

 .. end_tag